FOR IMMEDIATE RELEASE | August 21, 2022

 The researchers will present their results at the fall meeting of the American Chemical Society (ACS).
 ACS Fall 2022 is a hybrid meeting being held virtually and in-person Aug.
 21–25, with on-demand access available Aug.
 26-Sept.
 9. The meeting features nearly 11,000 presentations on a wide range of science topics.

-The researchers acknowledge support and funding from Bristol Myers Squibb.
+The researchers acknowledge support and funding from their start-up company, ClostraBio, and the University of Chicago.

 A recorded media briefing on this topic will be posted Monday, Aug.
 22, by 10 a.m.
 Eastern time at www.acs.org/acsfall2022briefings.